-A series of projects in topics related to NorthWind were recently awarded funding under the EU Horizon scheme.
-This list will be continuously updated as grant agreements are being signed.
+A series of projects in topics related to NorthWind were recently kicked off after being awarded funding under the EU Horizon scheme.

 INF4INiTY (SINTEF, DTU)